 Your business values are important, as are your principles.
 This is a collection of things I like to revisit.

 - be there.
 Show up, be on time, be there for your team, be proactive.

 - breathe startup.
 If you're in charge of social networks, you should be active in them.
 If you are in charge of ops, people should feel your energy.
 Make it a personal priority to show how much you love your area of work.
-It adds credibility and makes you an advocate for growth
+It adds credibility and makes you an advocate for growth.

 - moving along.
 Sometimes you need to fire people.
 Or you need someone to change their performance significantly.
 Sometimes you get really pissed at something.
 Or you screwed up.
 Talk about it, learn from it, and move along.
 There's nothing like a novela to bring your startup to a halt.
 Be actionable and quick.
-The team must learn to move along
+The team too must learn to move along.

 - Limit cursing.
 Cursing is somewhat inevitable in hard environments.
 Calling something shit is perhaps rough and unclassy, but it's part of the lexico of IT for example.
 As long as it's not used to describe people, it's a behavior to avoid but which is at this moment woven into the conversations in startups

 Some stories on Bill Gates http://www.businessinsider.in/4-Great-Stories-About-Bill-Gates-That-Show-What-It-Was-REALLY-Like-To-Work-With-Him/articleshow/40812220.cms